Ways to Donate

 You may be able to double your donation to St. Anthony School Programs.
 Many employers sponsor matching gift programs to match charitable contributions made by their employees.
 Gifts from retirees and spouses may also qualify for a match.

 Many donors choose to support our students by participating in the United Way campaign.
-Giving through the United Way Campaign at your workplace is an easy and effective way to make difference in a student’s life.
+Giving through the United Way Campaign at your workplace is an easy and effective way to make a difference in a student’s life.
 Simply designate St. Anthony School Programs Donor Option #194 in the space provided on the application form and you can begin supporting our students through your payroll deductions.

 EITC Tax Credit